ChristianKiernan/odin-members-only/README.md

 This was implemented as a submission for the NodeJS Course in the Odin Project (full-stack JavaScript track).
 It's a simple express app that allows users to post and view messages from other users.
-The focus of the project is back-end logic, so there is not CSS styling.
+The focus of the project is back-end logic, so there is no front-end / CSS styling.

 ## How It's Made
-**Tech used:** PostgreSQL, Express, JavaScript, HTML, EJS The app utilizes a connection to a PostgreSQL database that stores user information, and data about user messages.
+**Tech used:** PostgreSQL, Express, JavaScript, HTML, EJS\
+The app utilizes a connection to a PostgreSQL database that stores user information, and data about user messages.
 The app has three tiers of membership.
 The first tier is a user (requires sign-up and log-in), the second